 After that, he returned from Asia and the first public teaching he gave in North America was “Awakening Mind: The Field of Bodhi, a Teaching on the Heart Sutra” at a one week retreat in Loveland, Colorado.

-Rinpoche’s current projects include the renovation of a former church-turned-dharma-center, called The Padmasambava Meditation Center in Denver, Colorado, which will be Chhoje Rinpoche’s North American seat; the construction of new buildings and the renovation of current structures at the Korseong Monastery near Darjeeling in west Bengal, India; and the creation of the Mandarava Retreat Land, which includes road building and the construction of a lakhang, a nunnery, residence and resident retreat center in Tso Pema, Rewalsar, Himachel Pradesh, India.
+Rinpoche’s current projects include the renovation of a former church-turned-dharma-center, called The Padmasambava Meditation Center in Denver, Colorado, Chhoje Rinpoche’s new North American seat opening in March, 2014; the construction of new buildings and the renovation of current structures at the Korseong Monastery near Darjeeling in west Bengal, India; and the creation of the Mandarava Retreat Land, which includes road building and the construction of a lakhang, a nunnery, residence and resident retreat center in Tso Pema, Rewalsar, Himachel Pradesh, India.